 You have the right to appeal

 Unfortunately, sometimes employers deny workers’ compensation knowing their employees will not appeal the decision.
 You have a right to appeal the decision if your employer denies the claim or if you are not happy with the outcome.
-For instance, even if you receive a payout, you may find your Social Security disability payment reduced.
 Do not accept an unsatisfactory outcome due to your ignorance of the process.
 Take time to learn about Nebraska’s policy concerning your rights as a worker.

 Dishonest employers will take advantage of their employees if they believe the worker does not understand the legal process.
 After you suffer an injury at work, educate yourself so that you do not face an unfair denial or payout.